Apps Won't Open on Windows 10? Our Troubleshooting Guide Will Help You Fix That

-So, apps are important part of Windows 10 and it can be very frustrating if you cannot use them.
-There are many cases when people cannot open they apss because they simply won't open.
-This is not the most common problem for Windows 10 users, but still - it happens.
-Problems with Windows apps can occur in different circumstances like apps won't open after you update your Windows or after system restore.
+Apps are an essential part of Windows 10, and it can be very frustrating if you can't use them.
+There are many cases when people can't use their apps because they won't open.
+Windows apps not opening isn't the most common problem for Windows 10 users, but it does happen.
+Issues with Windows apps can occur under different circumstances, such as apps won't open after updating your Windows or after system restore.
 Apps are constantly crashing, not showing, or not even installing.

-If you are facing problems with Windows apps and you can't open them, there are several ways how to fix it, depending on the reason why they are not opening.
-In this guide we are going to show you several methods, we are going thoroughly explain you what to do and how to do it.
+If you're having problems with Windows 10 apps and can't open them, there are several ways to fix it, depending on why they are not opening.
+In this guide, we will show you several methods.
+We are going to thoroughly explain to you what to do and how to do it.

 Table of Contents: